This information explains what to expect on the day of your friend or family member’s surgery at Memorial Sloan Kettering’s (MSK) main hospital.

 After the Surgery

-When the patient’s surgery is completed, we will call you and ask you to return to the concierge desk to tell you where to go to meet with the surgeon.
+When the patient’s surgery is over, we will call you and ask you to go back to the information desk.
+They will tell you where to go to meet with the surgeon.

-After you have met with the surgeon, return to the concierge desk and tell them that you have finished your consultation.
+After meeting with the surgeon, go back to the information desk and let them know you’ve finished your meeting.

 After surgery, the patient will be taken to the PACU.
-It can take up to 90 minutes before the patient is ready to have visitors.
-You can use this time to take a walk or just relax in the waiting area until the patient is ready to see you.
+When patients first get to the PACU, they’re often sleepy and want to rest.
+It can take some time for a patient to be ready to see their visitors.
+We will let you know when they’re ready to have visitors.
+You can use this time to take a walk, get something to eat, or relax in the waiting area until the patient is ready to see you.

-- Apply an alcohol-based hand sanitizer (such as Purell®) before entering.
+- Put on an alcohol-based hand sanitizer (such as Purell®) or wash your hands before entering.
 There are hand sanitizer stations located throughout the hospital.

 - Do not bring food or flowers into the PACU.